 What is Salmonella?

 Salmonella is a bacterium that can cause death in birds.
 Therefore, it is very important to diagnose it.
-In particular, in those birds that are in the backyard and where they often die, and by common sense one can think of different causes.
+Particularly when it comes to birds that are kept in the backyard as they often die, and common sense would make one think of different causes for this.
 One of the causes that must be ruled out is the presence of Salmonella.

 Salmonella, which can cause mortality, can sometimes remain in carrier animals for life.
 Then, the control is complicated.
 Therefore, it is very important to be able to diagnose and know what is the cause of death of the birds.